mongodb/motor/doc/migrate-to-motor-1.rst

 Enable Deprecation Warnings
 ---------------------------

-Starting with Motor 0.7, `DeprecationWarning` is raised by most methods removed in Motor 1.0.
+Starting with Motor 0.7, :exc:`DeprecationWarning` is raised by most methods removed in Motor 1.0.
 Make sure you enable runtime warnings to see where deprecated functions and methods are being used in your application::